map-dcomp/map-code/docs/simulator_files.md

 This file maps a list of `Simulation.NodeFailure` objects.

-The time specifies a a number of milliseconds into the simulation to stop the node or container.
+The time specifies a a number of milliseconds into the simulation to stop the node.
 The name is the name of the node or container.

-Containers are named based on their parent node.
-For instance the first container of nodeA1 is nodeA1_c00.

 Nodes do not come back after being shutdown.

-Containers will be restarted if directed to start more containers on the node.

 As of 12/6/2018 any node running RLG, DCOP, DNS or the global leader for AP cannot be stopped.
+The global leader can be stopped if leader election is enabled.

 Demand scenario definition